-Why I’m not embarrassed about public breastfeeding (and you shouldn’t be either)
+Why I’m not embarrassed about breastfeeding in public (and you shouldn’t be either)

-How do you feel about breastfeeding in public?
-Fine, comfortable, relaxed…or slightly awkward and really reluctant to do it?
+Breastfeeding in public, how do you feel about it – fine, comfortable, relaxed…or slightly awkward and really reluctant to do it?

 A new poll out this week found that a third of breastfeeding mothers shy away from doing it in public and feel embarrassed or uncomfortable, with 1 in 5 feeling people don’t want them to feed in public.